 Time tracking software can help prevent (or cure) any administrative headaches that retroactive pay may cause.
 OnTheClock, cloud-based employee time tracking and scheduling software designed to streamline workforce management for businesses of all sizes, can assist a company with retroactive pay by providing accurate time tracking and reporting features.
 If retroactive pay adjustments need to be made for employees, OnTheClock's reporting tools can generate detailed records of employee hours worked, including any overtime or missed punches.
 This information can then be used to calculate the correct amount of retroactive pay owed to each employee.

-Additionally, OnTheClock's payroll integration capabilities enable seamless communication between time tracking data and payroll processing systems, ensuring retroactive pay adjustments are accurately reflected in employee paychecks.
+Additionally, OnTheClock's capabilities enable seamless communication between time tracking data and payroll processing systems, ensuring retroactive pay adjustments are accurately reflected in employee paychecks.
 Try OnTheClock free for 30 days.
 Come discover why more than 155,000 employees are using OnTheClock on a daily basis to optimize their time.

 Frequently asked questions